NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 ### Elements of Marketing
 The "4 Ps" is a classic marketing framework that represents the four key elements of a marketing mix.

-- Product: The "Product" refers to what you're offering to your target market.
+- Product: The "Product" refers to <mark style="background: #ABF7F7A6;">what you're offering to your target market. </mark>

 - Price: The amount of money customers are willing to pay for your product or service.